This box is not visible in the printed version.

 The Gambling Survey for Great Britain (GSGB), in common with other surveys, collects information from a sample of the population.
 The sample is designed to represent the whole population of adults aged 18 years and over living in private households in Great Britain, as accurately as possible within practical constraints, such as time and cost.
 Consequently, statistics based on the survey are estimates, rather than precise figures, and are subject to a margin of error, also known as a 95 percent confidence interval.
 For example, the survey estimate might be 15 percent with a 95 percent confidence interval of 13 percent to 17 percent.
 A different sample might have given a different estimate, but it would be expected that the true value of the statistic in the population would be within the range given by the 95 percent confidence interval in 95 cases out of 100.
 Confidence intervals are affected by the size of the sample on which the estimate is based.
 Generally, the larger the sample, the smaller the confidence interval, which results in a more precise the estimate.

-Confidence intervals are quoted for key statistics within GSGB reports.
+Confidence intervals are quoted for key statistics within GSGB reports and presented within some tables.
 Where differences are commented on, these reflect the same degree of certainty that these differences are real, and not just within the margins of sampling error.
 These differences can be described as statistically significant10.

 The Commission’s information needs are consolidated into a single survey (rather than several surveys as previously) which ensures consistency and efficiency.